benrayfield/wikibinator104/README.md

-things built into some of the VMs based on belief in those patterns (will be tested automatically in realtime, that it doesnt have more than 1 unique returnVal for same function call anywhere in the network) such as a "spend" call to limit compute resources nondeterministicly and recursively or a "solve" call where (solve x) -> y where (y x)->λ for any y that solves it (though that will often not find solutions, so you'll probably want to use it inside a spend call to limit how long it will look and how much memory it might use while looking etc.
+things built into some of the VMs based on belief in those patterns (will be tested automatically in realtime, that it doesnt have more than 1 unique returnVal for same function call anywhere in the network) such as a "spend" call to limit compute resources nondeterministicly and recursively or a "solve" call where (solve x) -> y where (x y)->λ for any y thats a solution of x (though that will often not find solutions, so you'll probably want to use it inside a spend call to limit how long it will look and how much memory it might use while looking etc.

 "add 3 doubles" is (typeval "text/plain" bytes_of_the_string_add_3_doubles), except first param of typeval can be just the bits without having to wrap it in a typeval.